Supply Chain Roundtable

 SFP has advised the Supply Chain Roundtable participants of the following improvement needs in Indonesian snapper and grouper fisheries, and participants will focus their work through 2025 on the following strategic priorities:

 Fishers have not been formally engaged in sustainability and fishery improvement efforts to date, even though small-scale fishers represent close to 90 percent of the sector.
-A majority of these fishers also remain unlicensed and vessels are unregistered.
-There is an opportunity to support the small-scale fishery sector in engaging in co-management activities, such as ensuring legal fishing rights, that will lead to effective sustainability initiatives through development of sourcing policies and commitments.
+A majority of these fishers also remain unlicensed, and vessels are unregistered.
+There is an opportunity to support the small-scale fishery sector in engaging in co-management activities, such as ensuring legal fishing rights, that will lead to effective sustainability initiatives through the development of sourcing policies and commitments.
 See SFP’s Supporting Small-Scale Fisheries initiative for additional details on co-management.

 Provide support for scientific studies in collaboration with government, research institutes, and industry.